-Five fully-funded studentships are available for students based at the University of Oxford, one for each project below and starting in October 2023.
+Four fully-funded studentships are available for students based at the University of Oxford, one for each project advertised below and starting in October 2024.

 This BBSRC CTP ABViP Studentship is available to UK and Overseas (including EU) students.
 Full maintenance (stipend & fees) is available to UK and Overseas students for the duration of the four-year DPhil programme.
 Additional funds will be made available for research consumables.
-Note that up to a maximum of one fully-funded studentship allocation is available for Overseas students across the five University of Oxford ABViP projects being offered in 2023/24.
-The annual tax-free stipend will be paid at the standard UKRI stipend rate, currently £17,668 per annum for 2022/23.
+Note that up to a maximum of one fully-funded studentship allocation is available for Overseas students across the four University of Oxford ABViP projects being offered in 2024/25.
+The annual tax-free stipend in 2024 will be no less than £20,622pa which includes a top up by Oxford Biomedica.

 Further details about the ABViP programme and how to apply can be found on the ABViP home page.

-Lead supervisor: Dr Sandy Douglas, Jenner Institute, Nuffield Department of Medicine
+Lead supervisor: Professor Dame Sarah Gilbert, Pandemic Sciences Institute, Nuffield Department of Medicine

-Lead supervisor: Professor Kerry Fisher, Department of Oncology
+Lead supervisor: Professor Stephen Hyde, Radcliffe Department of Medicine (NDCLS)

-Lead supervisor: Dr Shijie Cai , Radcliffe Department of Medicine (NDCLS)
+Lead supervisor: Dr Anita Milicic, Jenner Institute, Nuffield Department of Medicine